partridge-tech/chris-blog/_content/2020/a-believable-attack-using-eip-cards/index.md

 So our expected cost of people calling is $3/caller or $15/success.
 That leaves (on the low end) $45 of materials cost and labor, so your letter would need to convince around one in eight people to call (12.5% call rate) in in order to be breaking even.

 Is this the next generation of fraud?
-Probably not - those are pretty high going rates, but again, the material cost is what raises the price so much.
+Probably not - those are pretty high costs to sink for unknown returns, but again, the material cost is what raises the price so much.
 Locking down a good fake credit card supplier, getting cheap labor, and lowering calling costs will all significantly increase headroom.
-So as it stands, this could work as a targeted attack, but an optimized version could be viable in the real world.
+So as it stands, this *might* work as a targeted attack, but an optimized version could be viable in the real world.

 ## Final Thoughts